 A relatively large number of people in Angel Fire telecommute to their jobs.
 Overall, about 30.27% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Angel Fire is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Angel Fire does not have a public transit system used by locals to get to and from work.

-The citizens of Angel Fire are very well educated compared to the average community in the nation: 39.82% of adults in Angel Fire have a bachelor's degree or even advanced degree.
+The education level of Angel Fire citizens is very high relative to the national average among all cities (21.84%): 39.82% of adults in Angel Fire have a bachelor's degree or even advanced degree.

 The per capita income in Angel Fire in 2022 was $38,654, which is wealthy relative to New Mexico, and upper middle income relative to the rest of the US.
 This equates to an annual income of $154,616 for a family of four.
 However, Angel Fire contains both very wealthy and poor people as well.